hissssst/libvips/README.md

 # Libvips

-Elixir bindings for libvips.
+Elixir wrapper for libvips.
 Open an issue if you want to use it

 ## Installation